Lake Flagstaff

-Lake Flagstaff, sometimes referred to as Flagstaff Lake is an ephemeral salt lake located in the Great Southern region of Western Australia, approximately 21 km north west of Woodanilling and 28 km south west of Wagin.
+Lake Flagstaff, sometimes referred to as Flagstaff Lake is an ephemeral salt lake in the Great Southern region of Western Australia, approximately 21 km north west of Woodanilling and 28 km south west of Wagin.

 Description

 The oval shaped lake has a surface area of 223 ha and is one of a line of three lakes; Lake Charling to the west then Queerearrup Lake and Lake Flagstaff in the east.
 When they overflow waters discharge into the poorly described eastern branch of the Beaufort River.
 The same channel that usually provides inflow also flows away from the lakes at the same time when the lake is full (as occurs at Lake Ewlyamartup).